AmiriShavaki/IUST-NLP-Project/README.md

 You can also use `run.bat` to run the whole of the above process

 ## How do I get the report of phase 1?
 The report is written in Persian and prepared using $\LaTeX$.
-If you run the above process and get new data and new stats then it will auto updated on the report once you run the `generate_report_pdf.bat` script
+If you run the above process and get new data and new stats then it will auto updated on the report once you run the `generate_phase1_report_pdf.bat` script